statisticsnorway/kvakk-git-tools/README.md

 Initially the repo will contain a collection of git configurations for the different environments.
-But the aim is to make a common script, setting up the recommended git config, based on the detected environment.
+But the aim is to make a common script, setting up the recommended git config for all SSB platforms, based on the detected environment.

+## Status
+The `ssb-gitconfig.py` script works and is testet on the following platforms:
+- Dapla
+- Production zone, Linux (including Jupyter)
+- Production zone, Windows (Citrix)

 ## Directories
 The `existing` directory contains configurations collected from existing environments